XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Contacts update_or_create_contacts(xero_tenant_id, contacts, opts)

-Allows you to update OR create one or more contacts in a Xero organisation
+Updates or creates one or more contacts in a Xero organisation

 ### Example